CalebBoluwade/CalebBoluwade/README.md

 - 👋 Hi, I’m @CalebBoluwade
 - 👀 I’m interested in Music Production, Mixing & Mastering, Programming.
-- 🌱 I’m currently learning JavaScript, React & A Lot More.
+- 🌱 JavaScript, React & A Lot More.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me WhatsApp +2348038220361